Healthy Homes Assessment Karaka Bays

 Draught Stopping Karaka Bays

-If a draft can be felt through gaps that are too large or holes the area needs to be sealed.
+If a draft can be felt from unreasonable gaps or holes, it requirements to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Find the complete specifications to the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections